lkzhao/ElasticTransition/README.md

 }
 ```

-You can do this either by using storyboard or programatically.
+You can do this either by using storyboard(IBOutlet) or programatically.
 See the example project.

 Note:
 * contentView should be a subview of self.view
 * contentView should be placed along the edge specified to the transition
-* contentView should have a clear background color
+* contentView should have a *clear* background color
 * lastly, set self.view.backgroundColor to be the color you desire

 ## How does it work?